davewalker60/pmdup/pages/booking-rooms.md

 * 20L drinking water dispenser (provided here as part of your stay.
 Water is also available for your individual rooms for a nominal fee.)
 * Safe (for people without one in their room)

 > Please clean your cooking dishes **before** eating, so others can use them.
 And please thoroughly clean up after yourself!
-Your mother doesn't live here... (...unless you're name is Amber! :-) )
+Your mother doesn't live here! (...unless your name is Amber or Ana... :-) )

 While it's "the finest 2-star Mexican hotel on the beach you'll ever meet", staying does have its drawbacks.
 But hey, it's Mexico!